 Contest FAQ (Frequently Asked Questions) Answered

 Here at Instructables we run a ton of contests!
 We also get asked a ton of questions about those contests.
-Below is a list of the contest questions we get asked most frequently and also some questions that I feel could use a little more explaining.
+Below is a list of the contest questions we get asked most frequently and also some questions that we feel could use a little more explaining.
 (Let’s be honest - reading the official rules is not fun.)

 We do this in a few different ways.

-Editorial/in-house - planned based on past contest themes, what’s trending in search, which categories/channels need a little love, new site features or if there’s a certain type of content we want.
+Contests are planned based on past contest themes, what’s trending in search, which categories/channels need a little love, new site features or if there’s a certain type of content we want.
 Contest ideas also come from staff meetings and through the official contest idea forum topic.

 I have an idea for a contest!
 How do I tell you guys?